joeddav/tensorflow-modelzoo/README.md

 sess, X, Y, conv1 = InceptionV3(include_tensors=['conv1tensorname:0']) # access via convenience parameter
 ```

-By default, a new graph is created on a new session and returned to the user.
-However, a session may also be passed to API to load the model directly onto it.
+By default, the model is loaded onto a new session which is returned to the user.
+A custom session can also be passed to the API, however:

 ```python3
 sess = tf.Session()